HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-12-continuous-releases.md

 Moving to continuous releases has been amazing.

 Our releases happen much more quickly.
-Rather than waiting for somebody to do a manual release, every patch is available as soon as our tests confirm it's okay.
+Rather than waiting for somebody to do it manually, every patch is available as soon as our tests confirm it's okay.
 If something's been merged, it's either available for download, or it will be very shortly.

 Automation also makes our release process more reliable.
 Manual steps have scope for error, and we've had a few dodgy releases in the past.
-This process has cut over 100 releases, near flawlessly.
+This process has cut over 100 releases near flawlessly.

-Because every pull request gets a new release, we're also doing smaller releases.
+Because we have one release per pull request, we're doing smaller releases as well.
 This means we have much better changelogs -- in the past, a release might contain multiple changes, and it was easy to overlook or forget something.
 No more!
 It's also made new bugs easier to find.